kgiampa/flask-Ibm-Iseries/README.md

 # About
-Example of a dynamic basic web application: db2 query (poweri or iseries) and data update
+Example of a dynamic basic web application: db2 query (poweri or iseries) and data update.